neijrr/nextcloud_passwords_handbook_ru/Administrators/System-Requirements.md

 | Libraries | - | wbritish, wamerican, wngerman, wfrench, wspanish, witalian, wportuguese |

 ### Browser Support
-The web interface of Passwords for Nextcloud is designed to support the latest versions of major browsers.
+The web interface of Passwords is designed to support the latest versions of major browsers.
 This includes most browsers based on Firefox Quantum (Version 57+), Chromium and Edge.

 ### HTTPS
-Passwords for Nextcloud requires HTTPS to work.
+Passwords requires HTTPS to work.
 This can not be disabled.
 Please take a look at the [Nextcloud documentation](https://docs.nextcloud.com/server/12/admin_manual/configuration_server/harden_server.html#use-https) to configure your server correctly.
 You can get a free HTTPS certificate from [Let's Encrypt](https://letsencrypt.org/getting-started/).